International Women's Day events: How to show solidarity

 (CNN)The world is joining the call for action on International Women's Day, with various events planned Wednesday.

-Organizers and regular people alike are looking for creative ways to take part in the march for equality, galvanized by the election of Donald Trump and what they consider his policies against women.
+Organizers and allies are looking for creative ways to take part in the march for equality, galvanized by the election of Donald Trump and what they consider his policies against women.

-"On International Women's Day, March 8th, women and our allies will act together for equity, justice and the human rights of women and all gender-oppressed people, through a one-day demonstration of economic solidarity," organizers say on their website.
+"On International Women's Day, March 8th, women and our allies will act together for equity, justice and the human rights of women and all gender-oppressed people, through a one-day demonstration of economic solidarity," organizers of Women's March say on their website.

-This year's theme is #BeBoldForChange, and calls for a more inclusive world.
+This year's theme for International Women's Day is #BeBoldForChange, and calls for a more inclusive world.

 Here are some ways people are marking the day that honors women worldwide: